MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Azure Pipelines is a component of Azure DevOps that automatically builds, tests, and deploys code projects.
+Azure Pipelines is the part of Azure DevOps that automatically builds, tests, and deploys code projects.
 Azure Pipelines combines [continuous integration](#continuous-integration), [continuous testing](#continuous-testing), and [continuous delivery](#continuous-delivery) to build, test, and deliver your code to any destination.
 Azure Pipelines supports all major languages and project types.

 :::image type="content" source="media/pipelines-overview.png" alt-text="Screenshot of Azure Pipelines overview.":::